Managing the Potential of Soil Carbon to Achieve Impact at Scale

 Barriers and solutions have been identified around different topics.
 One example is the potential of selling carbon credits from sustainable land management practice in Voluntary Carbon Markets, in line with the experiences of ViAgroforestry and their Kenya Agriculture Carbon Project (KACP).
 It has been discussed how to encounter the high financial costs through co-financing or how to increase institutional capacities by identifying community champions.
 Another area is the creation of governance structures which enable agriculture, soil and environment actors to work together.
 To initiate a holistic transformation and link adaptation with mitigation measures it is important to create coherence in the implementation of soil and climate action as well as create synergies between the different agendas.

 Thus, action is needed on multiple fronts.
-To foster the practical solutions at scale, PlanAdapt supports the preparation and implementation of exchange formats like webinars and the co-creation of synthesis papers to encourage exchange between experts from international think tanks, research institutes and practice.
+To foster the practical solutions at scale, PlanAdapt supported the preparation and implementation of exchange formats like webinars and the co-creation of synthesis papers to encourage exchange between experts from international think tanks, research institutes and practice.
+The synthesis paper ‘Enabling Coherence for Sustainable Land Management and Climate Policy‘, as one of the project outputs, reflects on the linkages between sustainable land management and climate change and provides guidance on a holistic approach to land use and climate policy processes within the scope of international agendas and national actions.